Send the link below via email or IMCopy

 Use the computer room to discover:

-1. Two key Obama policies which have caused tension in federal-state relations.
+1. Two key Obama policies and two key Trump policies which have caused tension in federal-state relations.

 2. Find out: